9 Top Kitchen Trends You Need To Know About

 Pros:

 • Streamlined, minimalist look.
-Eliminating handles creates a smooth, uninterrupted cabinet front.
+Eliminating handles creates a smooth, uninterrupted front for the cabinet.

 • Flexible design options.
 Can integrate channels, indentations, or touch latches instead of handles.